O. Student Records

 - The personal identifying information obtained from an individual for the purpose of the emergency alert system of an institution of higher education, including an email address or telephone number, is confidential and not subject to disclosure under Section 552.021, Government Code.

 - The following student information is considered Angelo State University Directory Information:

 8. Destruction of Records

 The University constantly reviews the “educational records” it maintains and periodically destroys certain records.
 The University will not destroy records if prohibited by state or federal law.
 The student’s basic scholastic record is kept and maintained permanently in the Registrar’s Office.
-Disciplinary records are maintained for at least seven years in the Office of Student Affairs.
-Student Disability Services records are maintained for three years after the last date of enrollment.
+Disciplinary records are maintained for at least seven (7) years in the Office of Student Affairs.
+Student Disability Services records are maintained for seven (7) years after the last date of enrollment.
 In cases resulting in Time-Limited Disciplinary Suspension or Expulsion, records will be kept indefinitely.